 UBT College and its Faculties adhere to a comprehensive quality assurance policy and follow a quality assurance manual.
-There is a dedicated Quality Assurance Coordinator, PhD Cand.
+The Faculty of Food Science and Technology at UBT is supported by a dedicated Quality Assurance Coordinator, PhD Cand.
 Lorike Salihu, who is responsible for monitoring the study program.
 Continuous improvement is given through the implementation of a structured Plan-Do-Check-Act (PDCA) cycle which is described in the SER in more detail.
 A respective monitoring plan is installed as well.
+This plan includes course evaluations by students, program reviews, industry and alumni feedback, and annual self-evaluation reports.
+During the expert visit it was confirmed that all these activities take place and there is evidence for this.